reside-ic/reside-ic.github.io/content/about.md

 {{< /person >}}
 {{< person name="Carol Brickley"img="ceeb.jpeg" url="https://github.com/ceeb950">}}
-Carol started off her professional life with a BSc in physics (1984) and MPhil in nuclear engineering from Imperial followed by a PhD in physics from the University of Bristol.
+Carol started off her professional life with a BSc in physics (1984) and MPhil in nuclear engineering from Imperial followed by a PhD in physics (University of Bristol).
 She went into scientific and technical software and has worked in this area ever since.
 She has worked mainly with C++, Java and python, achieved CITP (Certification of IT Professionals from the British Computing Society, BCS) and is a Scrum Master.
 When not working she is into fitness training and walking and is a volunteer at her church working with children.